ShekharBhardwaj/BootCampLLM/README.md

 jupyter lab
 ```

 And you’re ready to go!
-If you encounter issues, consult the troubleshooting notebook (`week1/troubleshooting.ipynb`) or reach out to me.
+If you encounter issues reach out to me.

 Happy coding!